-Utilizing my education as a Licensed Clinical Social Worker, my training, and my personal experience has proven to be most effective in providing my clients with empathy and compassion, a deeper understanding of dealing with loss, grief, mourning, and much-needed emotional support – all of which can result in a great sense of hope and healing.
+Utilizing my education as a Licensed Clinical Social Worker, my training in hospice, and my personal experience has proven to be most effective in providing my clients with empathy and compassion, a deeper understanding of dealing with loss, grief, mourning, bereavment and much-needed emotional support – all of which can result in a great sense of hope and healing.
 Seeing lives change is the greatest and most satisfying aspect of what I do.

-My personal journey with grief began my freshman year in college when my boyfriend was killed in an automobile accident.
+My personal journey with grief started my freshman year in college when my boyfriend was killed in an automobile accident.
 I regretted that I never had the chance to say goodbye.
 Ironically, I was taking my first Grief & Loss class at the time.
-This provided a certain level of help, but there was not a great deal of grief support on our college campus in the 1980s.
-I even attended a widows' support group in Indianapolis for bereavment support, but soon found it was not a good fit for me.
+This provided a certain level of help but there was not a great deal of grief support on our college campus in the 1980’s.
 His death made me realize how unprepared I was to cope with my grief and the pain of loss.
-All my hopes, dreams, and expections were gone!
+All my hopes, dreams and expectations were gone!

-My next significant loss was that of my 42-year-old sister, who was diagnosed with a very rare cancer.
-This occurred around the time I was working toward my master’s degree, and was participating in another Grief and Loss class.
+My next significant loss was that of my 42-year-old sister, who was diagnosed with an exceedingly rare cancer.
 From this experience, I learned a lot about helping my sister prepare for her end-of-life journey.
-We involved hospice care, which was a great resource in helping me cope with my anticipatory grief and received bereavement support.
+We had hospice involved which was a great resource in helping me cope with my anticipatory grief and received bereavement support.
 From this experience I started my hospice career.

-Not long after my sister died, my beloved 14-year-old cat Gracie died suddenly.
+Not long after my sister died, in 2008 my beloved cat Gracie of fourteen years unexpectedly died.
 My heart was broken.
 It was difficult to find support groups for pet loss.
-So, I joined a chat room for those who had lost a pet for several months to find support and process my grief.
-Now with the help of the Grief Recovery Method Pet Loss program, I was able grieve Gracie's loss in an appropriate way.
+So, I joined a chat room with others who had lost a pet for several months to find support and process my grief.
+Now with the help of the Grief Recovery Pet Loss program I was able grieve Gracie's loss in an appropriate way.

 A subsequent devastating loss was that of my mother, who passed suddenly at the age of 79.
 I was aware this could happen due to her health condition, but it was traumatic for me in the manner that she passed.
 My mother was my rock.
-I found it challenging to grieve her loss, while continuing to help grieving patients and families in my hospice career.
+I now found myself feeling like an “orphaned adult” since both my parents had now passed.
 I had to put my grief on hold until I could process it appropriately through the tools I had learned from my trainings.

-While the deaths of those I loved caused me to mourn, I have also felt and endured other losses over the years.
+While the deaths of those I loved caused me to grieve, I have also felt and endured other losses over the years.
 Shortly after my mother died, my eldest daughter moved several states away for work.
-This too was a loss.
-And my husband’s family business of 30 years closed.
-I wasn’t prepared for how this would affective me and my family.
+This too was a loss, and my husband’s family business of 30 years closed, and I was not prepared for how this would affective me and my family.
 The Grief Recovery Method has helped me imensely to process my losses in a healthy way using the tools I have learned.

 It is my hope that you will allow me the opportunity to teach you how to accept that loss is not a process leading to closure, but one of integration from loss.
 I look forward to walking with you through this journey of healing from trauma and or grief/loss.
 I am here as a guide to help you navigate and teach you how to process your loss with supportive guidance every step of the way.
-I look forward to walking with you through this journey of healing from loss.
-Located in Fishers, IN serving: Indianapolis, Noblesville, Westfield, Carmel, Zionsville, Fortville, McCordsville, Indiana.

 It has helped me come to terms with my loss and realize that I have at least some degree of responsibility as to how I react to the loss.Support GroupsParticipant in Indianapolis, Indiana01/26/2020